ramseyjiang/go_mid_to_senior/patterns/creational/builder/readme.md

 pattern's instance will provide the opening and closing braces {} and leaving the instance with zero values, or as complex as an object that needs to make some API calls, check states, and create objects for its fields.

+Objectives

+1. Abstract complex creations so that object creation is separated from the object user
+2. Create an object step by step by filling its fields and creating the embedded objects
+3. Reuse the object creation algorithm between many objects

 Requirements and acceptance criteria:

 1. Must have a manufacturing type that constructs everything that a vehicle needs.